 A self-threading flosser has a hard end patients can insert between teeth and in the space between the gums and the wire, achieving that little part of the job you won’t have the chance to get with a regular flosser, the gingival margin.

 A self-threading flosser is a great utensil to remove debris and food residues, but you still need more.
-Moreover, some food residues stick to your braces and the between the wires and teeth.
+Moreover, some food residues stick to your braces and between the wires and teeth.

 A water irrigator accomplishes getting to the parts where food gets clogged.
 Patients direct the water flosser to the affected area and discharge a splash of pressurized water, clearing food residues away.